 But it's also easy to plan do-it-yourself visits, too, since you simply hop online and follow the Sonoma County beer map.

-Start your trail of suds with some famous brew houses like Bear Republic Brewing Company in Healdsburg, Lagunitas Brewing Company in Petaluma, and Russian River Brewing Company in Santa Rosa (home of the uproariously popular Pliny the Younger).
+Start your trail of suds with some famous brew houses like Bear Republic Brewing Company in Healdsburg and Rohnert Park, Lagunitas Brewing Company in Petaluma, and Russian River Brewing Company in Santa Rosa (home of the uproariously popular Pliny the Younger).

-Newer destinations include Woodfour Brewing Company and Crooked Goat Brewing at The Barlow in Sebastopol, and Carneros Brewing Company in Sonoma.
-Taps Restaurant & Tasting Room, recently relocated and expanded to Petaluma — nearly next door to the very popular Dempsey’s Restaurant & Brewery.
+Newer destinations include Woodfour Brewing Company and Crooked Goat Brewing at The Barlow in Sebastopol, and 101 North Brewing Company in Petlauma.
+Taps Restaurant & Tasting Room relocated and expanded to Petaluma — nearly next door to the very popular Dempsey’s Restaurant & Brewery.
 Then, there are tiny hot spots, such as Fogbelt Brewing Company in Santa Rosa and St. Florian’s Brewery in Windsor.

 What’s the buzz (pun intended) about?
 It’s because all these independently owned operations showcase beer as art.
 At Fogbelt, brewers Paul Hawley and Remy Martin use exclusively California-grown hops, while at St. Florian, all the grain leftovers are recycled through local ranches where it is used to feed rescue animals.